DavidAppleyard.com

 pedal + peddle In England you are not allowed to pedal a bicycle on the sidewalk.

-Many peddlers (BrE pedlars) try to peddle Chinese medicine.
+Many peddlers (BrE pedlars) want to peddle Chinese medicine.

-personal + personnel The adjective personal means 'private'.
+personal + personnel The adjective personal usually means "private".

-plain + plane (1) Jackie was a stunner but her sister was quite plain.
+plain + plane (1) Jackie was a stunner but her sister was really quite plain.

-(2) Jackie loved fruit yogurt but her sister preferred the plain type.
+(2) While Jackie loved fruit yoghurt, her sister preferred the plain variety.

-(3) It was plain to see that he was lying.
+(3) It was plain to see the cycling gold medalist had been lying.

-(4) The two mountains were separated by a valley with a wide plain.
+(4) The two mountains were separated by a wide plain.

-(1) I took a plane from LA to Atlanta.
+(1) I took a plane from LA to Atlanta, Georgia.

-(2) On the way it had trouble with its tail plane
+(2) The aircraft had trouble with its tail plane.

-(3) I used a plane and then some sandpaper to smooth the wood.
+(3) I used a plane and then some sandpaper to smooth a piece of wood.

 (4) Humans are supposed to be on a higher plane than the apes.